TattlingJam4231/weapon-rebalances/README.md

      - ammo pickup changed from 7.02/10.53 to 7/10.5

 ### Assault Rifles:

+#### Skills:
+   Graze now affects assault rifles fired in single shot mode.
+Graze now reads as follows in game:
+   - Basic
+     - Snipers that hit their target deal 20% of the damage dealt in a 1m radius around the bullet trajectory.

+       When fired in single shot mode, Assault Rifles that hit their target deal 20% of the damage dealt in a 2.75m radius around the            bullet impact.

+   - Aced
+     - If a bullet would headshot-kill someone, the graze skill will deal 100% of the damage dealt instead of 20%."

+   note: snipers have a cylindrical aoe around the path of the bullet, assault rifles have a spherical aoe around the impact point of the bullet

 #### Ammo:
    tier 4: used by 160 damage assault rifles